luukasp/dnd-homebrew/CONTRIBUTING.md

-# Contributing to the Project
+# A Guide to Contributing

 To contribute to the project, please review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
 Additionally, you must accept the project's [Creative Commons Zero (CC0) license](LICENSE).